-Where the College is unable to take action consistent with the request of the complainant, the Title IX coordinator or designee will communicate with the complainant about the College's chosen course of action, which may include the Title IX coordinator filing a formal complaint and the College choosing to pursue action against a respondent on its own behalf.
-Alternatively, the course of action may also include steps to limit the effects of the alleged misconduct and prevent its recurrence that do not involve formal disciplinary action against a respondent or revealing the identity of the complainant.
+The College's course of action may also include steps to limit the effects of the alleged SGBM and prevent its recurrence that do not involve formal disciplinary action against a respondent or revealing the identity of the complainant.

 If the College determines that it cannot maintain a complainant's confidentiality, the College will inform the complainant prior to starting an investigation and will, to the extent possible, only share information with people responsible for handling the College's response.
 The College may not require a complainant or respondent to participate in any investigation or disciplinary proceeding.
-Because the College is under a continuing obligation to address the issue of sexual and gender-based misconduct campus wide, reports of sexual and gender-based misconduct (including non-identifying reports) will also prompt the College to consider broader remedial action - such as increased monitoring, supervision or security at locations where the reported sexual and gender-based misconduct occurred; increasing education and prevention efforts, including to targeted population groups; conducting climate assessments/victimization surveys; and/or revisiting its policies and practices.
+Because the College is under a continuing obligation to address the issue of SGBM campus wide, reports of SGBM (including non-identifying reports) will also prompt the College to consider broader remedial action - such as increased monitoring, supervision or security at locations where the reported SGBM occurred; increasing education and prevention efforts, including to targeted population groups; conducting climate assessments/victimization surveys; and/or revisiting its policies and practices.